onqtam/headjack/docs/why/100_1k_10k_words.md

 "After this," says Morpheus to Neo in The Matrix, "there is no turning back."
 You take the blue pill — the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill — you stay in Wonderland, and I show you how deep the rabbit hole goes.

+You'll be so **enthralled** reading it on your computer that you'll call your mom to bring you a bucket when you need to go number 1 (or even number 2 - BIG IF TRUE!).
+TODO INTERNET picture "Mom, bathroom!" also link to short clip from YT
+You'll voluntarily put the spectacles from A Clockwork Orange on your eyes while reading it

 # about the quote-heavy style of the book

 Could a lot of the quotes have been paraphrased and made shorter and clearer?
 Yes.
 But this is a philosophical statement: we must reuse and interlink and credit the work of others as much as possible.